-First cannabis-derived drug authorised for FranceJanuary 9th, 2014 in Medications /
+First cannabis-derived drug authorised for FranceJanuary 9, 2014 in Medicine & Health / Medications

 France has for the first time approved prescription use of a drug derived from cannabis—a mouth spray used to treat multiple sclerosis (MS) symptoms, the government said Thursday.